35 Types of Butterflies in Indiana

 The American Copper is a common butterfly found throughout the Eastern United States.
 It is a medium-sized butterfly with orange and brown stripes on its wings and a bright copper color on its underside.

-The American Copper is also one of the few butterflies that overwinter as adults instead of pupating first.
+The American Copper is one of the few butterflies that overwinter as adults instead of pupating first.

 28. Black Swallowtail

 The black swallowtail butterfly is one of the most common butterflies you will find in Indiana.
-These types of butterflies in Indiana are usually found in or near wooded areas, on the edges of fields, and near rivers.
+These butterflies in Indiana are usually found in or near wooded areas, on the edges of fields, and near rivers.

 This type of butterfly is often mistaken for a Monarch butterfly because they have similar features.